-Honors in Drama requires a minimum of ★48, maximum of ★72 in Drama (at the junior and senior levels) including DRAMA 103, 150, 208, 209, 257, 279, 306, 308, 401, 402 (Honors Essay), 406, and 409.
+Honors in Drama requires a minimum of ★48, maximum of ★72 in Drama (at the junior and senior levels) including DRAMA 103, 150, 203, 208, 257, 279, 306, 308, 401, 402 (Honors Essay), 406, and 409.
 DRAMA 402 (Honors Essay) will be completed under the supervision of a full-time faculty member of the Department, will start in the Winter Term of the third year and continue through the fourth year.
 Due to the nature of the Honors in Drama program, a Combined Honors program in Drama is not normally offered.

-Note: The following courses have been approved for cross-listing as applicable to the Honors program in Drama: JAPAN 416, SCAND 353 and 354.
-See §43.3(5) for regulations pertaining to cross-listed courses.
+Note: Drama-related courses offered through other departments may also be applicable to the Honors degree requirements, pending approval by the Honors Advisor.
+See also §43.3(5) for regulations pertaining to cross-listed courses.